COST AND MANAGEMENT ACCOUNTING I

 Manufacturing over head control 24,000

-1. In addition to indirect materials and indirect labors other manufacturing overhead costs totaling 14,000 Birr incurred during the month were charged form various journals.
+overhead costs totaling 14,000 Birr incurred during the month were charged

 Manufacturing overhead control 14,000